NxRoot/wwm-player/README.md

 # Where Winds Meet - Keystroke Player
-Simple keystroke emulation for Where Winds Meet.
+Direct input keystroke emulator for Where Winds Meet.
 <p>This software reads multiple txt files with keystroke sequences in order to replay later.</p>

 > ⚠️ **WARNING: Use at Your Own Risk**